jim3/Inventory-Management-App-Express-EJS-Sequelize/README.md

 ## RESTful API Inventory App for Fasteners

 A Node/Express web app that uses the Sequelize ORM to interact with a SQLite3 database.
-Front-end is built with HTML, CSS and JavaScript.
+Front-end is built HTML and EJS.

 ### Description

-This is a work-in-progress project to create a RESTful API for a basic inventory management application for fasteners.
-The app is built with Node.js, Express, and Sequelize.
+A "work-in-progress" project to create a RESTful API for a basic inventory management application for fasteners.
+The app is built with Node.js, Express, EJS template engine and Sequelize ORM.
 The database is SQLite3.<br>

-A demo app will be deployed on my Linode VPS at: []()
+A demo app will be deployed on: []()

 ---